Former Good Schools Guide writer and education adviser, Suzie Oweiss, gives her verdict...

 In 2016, 82% of pupils achieved five or more A*-Cs (incl maths and English) at GCSE, with 64% A*/B and 35% of grades A* or A. At A level, 80% received A*-C and 28% A*/A.

-The school was judged outstanding in 2011 – and parents and students certainly seem to agree.
 Academic study is taken very seriously, with every student receiving the required level of individual support.
-Great SEN* and literacy support provision in place.
+Great SEN and literacy support in place.

 -